 When to eat it: Late morning, 10am – 11:30am (get there early to avoid disappointment!)

-Ful (literally meaning, fava bean) originates from Yemen and is a popular breakfast dish.
+Ful (fava, or broad, bean) originates from Yemen and is a popular breakfast dish.
 Whilst it can be found all over Ethiopia, the Harari version is unique because all the ingredients come separately in the bowl and are mixed together by the lucky customer.
 What makes the ful at Abadir’s so special is the basket of cobble bread fresh from the bakery around the corner, and their spiced tea.
 Oh, and their homemade yoghurt, which is just like my Mum used to make.
 Heaven.

 Location: Abadir’s, which is on your right if you’re heading to the Buda Gate from FeresMegala Square.
 Old Town